chinamike65/hugo-tuolesi/content/book2/book2en.md

 The inheritance of Vajrasattva of double cultivation is only available in the Gelug School, but not in other schools.

-This was passed down by Manjushri to Master Tsongkhapa himself, and Master Tsongkhapa passed it on to Kezhujie, and it was passed down gradually.
+This was passed down by Manjushri to Master Tsongkhapa himself, and Master Tsongkhapa passed it on to Khedrup Je, and it was passed down gradually.
 Therefore, this inheritance is only available to the Gelug School.

 The Gelug School has the purest and most complete lineage among the other schools, while the Gelug School has some lineages that the other schools do not have.